-Everything you need to pack for your kids’ first ski trip.
+Everything you need to pack for your kids’ first ski trip:

 At Single Parents on Holiday, we understand that only too well, and so we have compiled a list of everything you need to pack for the kids – whether you are going one of our single parent ski holidays or your first ski trip with family or friends.

-Whether your ski holiday with kids lasts a week or just a few days, pack plenty, so that your children can add a layer if it gets chilly – layers are a great way to keep warm and dry.
+Whether your ski holiday lasts a week or just a few days, pack plenty, so that your children can add a layer if it gets chilly – layers are a great way to keep warm and dry.
 Also bear in mind that our kids will need a lot more change than usual due to sweating or clothes getting wet in the snow and not drying in time for the next day.
 This is where material is important: Clothes should be breathable enough to wick away any moisture but insulating enough to keep the kids warm.
 Merino wool and synthetic materials are ideal.
 Here is what we would pack for our kids:

 - Base layers: Pack lots of thin base layers made from moisture wicking material s. above.
 You don’t need to go to a sports shop for these.